cisco/mindmeld/source/userguide/optional_dependency.rst

         'model_type': 'exact_match'
     }

-Similarly when your ``mapping.json`` is empty, the application will not make a call to ElasticSearch.
+This Exact Match model only resolves to an object when the text exactly matches a canonical name or synonym.
+Alternatively, when your ``mapping.json`` is empty (i.e. when your application does not include any information for entity resolution), MindMeld will not make a call to Elasticsearch.